aerobounce/trim.lua/README.md

 ## Todo
+- [ ] More descriptive usage section
+- [ ] Keybinding to quit trim-mode
-- [ ] More accurate keyframe fetching.
+- [ ] More accurate keyframe fetching
-- [ ] ffmpeg and ffprobe paths are hard-coded.
+- [ ] ffmpeg and ffprobe paths are hard-coded